Kimberella: Classification

 Taken together, sceptics doubt that the available evidence is enough to reliably identify Kimberella as a mollusc or near-mollusc, and suggest that it is presumptuous to call it anything more than a "possible" mollusc, or even just a "probable bilaterian".

+Possible known relative of Kimberella is Solza margarita from Russia.
+Some use grouping "Kimberellomorpha" for those two genera, and some even consider that Solza would be taphonomic variety of Kimberella.